-This new policy had the greatest impact on the education system, the state of Israel did not recognize the Arabs' right to educate their children according to their cultural preferences.
-Therefore, the Israeli educational system in Arabic does not enjoy autonomy from the state; and the state controls the curricula and appointments (Egbaria & Jabareen, 2014 ).
-The goals of the curricula for the Arabs are derived from the goals of the general state education system and are intended to translate the goals and objectives set by the State of Israel into the Arab education system.
-The curricula that were written for the Arab society are supposed to provide the students with spiritual and social values and to instill loyalty to the State of Israel and to identify with them its national, social and cultural values (Mar'i & Amara, 2002, 103).
-As several Gramsci- inspired scholars have pointed out , public education is a crucial tool in establishing political hegemony, from a domination achieved by making the existing social order seems like a common sense (Williams,2005) In that vein, Arab public education in Israel aimed at making the state of Israel, as well as the separation of the Palestinians in Israel from other Palestinians, part of an unquestionable reality.( Sorek,2015)
+This new policy had the greatest impact on the education system.
+The state of Israel did not recognize Arabs’ right to educate their children according to their cultural preferences and the Israeli educational system in Arabic does not enjoy autonomy, with the state controlling curricula and appointments (Egbaria & Jabareen 2014 ).
+The curriculum goals for Arabs are derived from the general goals of the state education system and intended to translate the Israel state’s aims and objectives into the Arab education system.
+The curricula are supposed to provide students with spiritual and social values, instill loyalty to the state of Israel, and match them with its social and cultural values (Mar’i & Amara 2002: 103).
+As several Gramscian scholars have pointed out , public education is a crucial tool for establishing hegemony, a domination achieved by making the existing social order seem like common sense (Williams 2005).
+In that vein, Arab public education in Israel aimed at making the state of Israel, as well as the separation of the Palestinians in Israel from other Palestinians, an unquestionable reality ( Sorek 2015).

-The Jewish public in Israel recognizes the historical fact that the Arabs are a minority born in Israel, but they do not recognize in their right to receive the privileges of an indigenous minority (Reiter, 2005, 26-27; Smooha, 2001, 262-263).
-It seems that one of the reasons for maintaining Arab education in Israel is bound to the Ministry of Education Is the desire to control the contents of the study completely.
-This indicates a negative attitude on the part of the establishment towards Palestinian citizens of Israel who are perceived as a "threat" and not as citizens, the value of rights should benefit from collective rights, such as the right to autonomy in Education (Jabareen, 2006).
-Are admirable in this regard, because the belief system today Arab education is an inseparable part of the mechanism of control over Arab-Palestinian conflict in Israel, among other things, through the emptying of the curriculum and the design of the system itself as a central channel for the co-optation of academic Arabs, and makes them a technocrats and non-political teachers.
-This control means denying the unique cultural and national needs of the Palestinians and torpedoing the natural and free development of a national-cultural identity for them.
-Moreover, the General Security Service intervened, practically speaking, from the very beginning of the existence of the state, with appointments of Principals and teachers in the Arab education system, an intervention that seriously violates the right to equality, the right to education Freedom and dignity (Golan-Agnon, 2004; Cohen, 2006).
-The state rigid policy of supervision of Arab society through the education system, and its contents led to the exclusion of politics and issues of identity within the system, and created fear and caution among the educators ( i'Mar & Amara, 2006).
+Israeli Jews recognize the historical fact that the Arabs are a minority born in Israel but do not recognize their right to receive the privileges of an indigenous minority (Reiter 2005: 26-27; Smooha 2001: 262-263).
+It seems that one of the reasons for keeping Arab education in Israel bound to the Ministry of Education is the desire to control educational content completely.
+This indicates a negative attitude on the part of the establishment towards the Palestinian citizens of Israel, who are perceived as a “threat” and not as citizens who should benefit from collective rights such as the right to educational autonomy (Jabareen 2006).
+Arab education is a crucial mechanism of control over Israeli-Palestinian conflict through, among other things, the emptying of the curriculum and the systematic cooption of Arab academics to become non-political technocrats.
+This control means denying the unique cultural and national needs of Palestinians and destroying the natural and free development of their national-cultural identity.
+Moreover, the General Security Service (GSS) has intervened practically since the very beginning of the state, with appointments of principals and teachers in the Arab education system, an intervention that seriously violates the right to equality, education, and dignity (Golan-Agnon 2004; Cohen 2006).
+The state’s rigid supervision of Arab society through the education system has led to the exclusion of politics and issues of identity within it and has created fear and caution among educators ( I’Mar & Amara 2006).